-On 11 September 2024, ESA lodged the present application at the Court's Registry, which was registered at the Court on the same date.
-ESA requests the Court to:

-1. declare that Iceland has failed to fulfil its obligations under Article 7 of the EEA Agreement by failing to make the Act referred to at point 31bcp of Annex IX to the EEA Agreement (Commission Delegated Regulation (EU) 2022/750 of
+- 9 On 11 September 2024, ESA lodged the present application at the Court's Registry, which was registered at the Court on the same date.
+ESA requests the Court to: - 1. declare that Iceland has failed to fulfil its obligations under Article 7 of the EEA Agreement by failing to make the Act referred to at point 31bcs of Annex IX to the EEA Agreement (Commission Delegated Regulation (EU) 2023/314 of 25 October 2022 amending the regulatory technical standards laid down in Delegated Regulation (EU) 2016/2251 as regards the date of application of certain risk management procedures for the

-- 8 February 2022 amending the regulatory technical standards laid down in Delegated Regulation (EU) 2015/2205 as regards the transition to new benchmarks referenced in certain OTC derivative contracts), as adapted by Protocol 1 to the EEA Agreement, part of its internal legal order, and - 2. order Iceland to bear the costs of these proceedings. - In its application, ESA notes that Iceland still has not made the Regulation part of its internal legal order, nor has it informed ESA of having done so. - On 18 November 2024, Iceland submitted its defence, which was registered at the Court on the same date.
+- exchange of collateral), as adapted by Protocol 1 to the EEA Agreement, part of its internal legal order, and - 2. order Iceland to bear the costs of these proceedings. - In its application, ESA notes that Iceland still has not made the Regulation part of its internal legal order, nor has it informed ESA of having done so. - On 18 November 2024, Iceland submitted its defence, which was registered at the Court on the same date.
 Iceland submits that the facts of the case, as brought forward in the application, are correct and undisputed.
-Iceland does not dispute the declaration sought by ESA in its application. - A deadline of 11 December 2024 was set for the reply.
-By way of a letter of 26 November 2024, registered at the Court on the same date, ESA noted that Iceland had not contested the declaration sought.
-Consequently, ESA waives its right to reply under Article 108 of the Rules of Procedure ("RoP") and consents to the Court dispensing with the oral procedure should it wish to do so. - On 5 December 2024, the deadline for intervention expired, pursuant to Article 113(1) RoP. - On 2 January 2025, Iceland wrote to the Court stating that it also consents to the Court dispensing with the oral hearing pursuant to Article 70 RoP. - On 20 January 2025, the deadline for submitting written observations expired.
+Furthermore, Iceland states that it does not dispute the declaration sought by ESA. - A deadline of 11 December 2024 was set for the reply.
+By way of a letter of 26 November 2024, registered at the Court on the same date, ESA notes that Iceland has not contested the declaration sought by ESA.
+Consequently, ESA waives its right to reply pursuant to Article 108 of the Rules of Procedure ("RoP") and consents to the Court dispensing with the oral procedure should it wish to do so. - On 5 December 2024, the deadline for intervention expired, pursuant to Article 113(1) RoP. - On 2 January 2025, Iceland wrote to the Court stating that it also consents to the Court dispensing with the oral hearing pursuant to Article 70 RoP. - On 20 January 2025, the deadline for submitting written observations expired.
 No written observations were received. - After having received the express consent of the parties, the Court, acting on a report from the Judge-Rapporteur, decided, pursuant to Article 70 RoP, to dispense with the oral procedure.